seenickcode/fluttercrashcourse-lessons/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+[This article](https://stackoverflow.com/help/minimal-reproducible-example) provides a great overview on how best to describe the problem and provide a reproducible example.

 **To Reproduce**
 Steps to reproduce the behavior: